Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-\demo{Proof} The first part of condition (i) is satisfied if the $\bar d\times \bar d$ determinant of any $\bar d$ vectors in the set $\{j_k\}_{k=1}^b$ are non-zero.
-The second part is satisfied similarly.
-The intersection of these sets $\Cal D'$ on which (i) holds is Zarisky open and therefore contains an infinite number of integers.
+\proclaim {Lemma} There is an infinite number of $(j_1, j_2, ...,j_b)\in(\Bbb Z^{d})^b$ which satisfy the non-degeneracy conditions (i-iii). \endproclaim Since the proof is slightly lengthy, we first prove: \proclaim {Lemma'} There is an infinite number of $(j_1, j_2, ...,j_b)\in(\Bbb Z^{d})^b$ which satisfy the non-degeneracy conditions (i) and (iii). \endproclaim \demo{Proof} The first part of condition (i) is satisfied if the $d\times d$ determinant $D$ of any $d$ vectors in the set $\{j_k\}_{k=1}^b$, satisfies $D\neq 0$.
+Likewise, for a fixed $k$, the second part is satisfied if the $d\times d$ determinant $D'$ of any $d$ vectors in the set $J_k$, satisfies $D'\neq 0$.
+Since clearly $D\not\equiv 0$, $D'\not\equiv 0$, $D'\neq 0$ and $D''\neq 0$ define Zarisky open sets.
+The intersection of all such sets formed above, $\Cal D'$, is therefore Zarisky open and contains an infinite number of integers.
+On $\Cal D'$, (i) is satisfied.

-For (iii), since $(0, 0)\notin\tilde\Gamma$, $\eta\neq 0$ define sets of co-dimension $1$.
+For (iii), since $(0, 0)\notin\tilde\Gamma_{2d+1}$, $\eta\neq 0$ define sets of co-dimension $1$.
 Fixing $m$, $k$, we note that if $\ell=k$ (if $m_\ell=0$, set $\ell=k$), then if $m_k\neq m'_{k}$.
 This is because $P(k, m_k)$ is the plane defined by the equation:

 equivalently by which is incompatible with the equation for $P(k, m'_{k})$ if $m_k\neq m'_{k}$.
 Similarly, when $\ell\neq k$,